opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 | `channel.summary`      | add.prop                 | -         | -             |
 | `channel.address`      | add.prop                 | -         | -             |

-##### Avro Physical Field
+##### From Avro to Physical Field
-Physical entities can be find in "channel.message" section of the JSON descriptor.
+Physical entities can be find in "channel.message" section of the descriptor.

 | Schema Annotation              | Physical Field Property | Mandatory | Default Value |
 |--------------------------------|-------------------------|-----------|---------------|